alfredjackieots/CL-housing-rent-predictions/README.md

-# CL-apt-price-predictions
+# Predicting Apartment/Housing Rental Prices on Craigslist using Linear Regression

-Scraping apartment/housing listings on Craiglist and using linear regression to predict rental prices
+Using BeautifulSoup to scrape Craigslist apartment/housing rental listings Using linear regression modeling to predict monthly rent prices